 Subd.
 2. Compensation.
 Teachers who participate in the Home Visit Project shall be paid an additional \$50 stipend for each home visit conducted by the teacher.
-Payment of the stipends shall be made after the follow-up meetings in October and May.
+Payment of the stipends shall be made after the fall and spring debrief sessions.